cosmus44/Hello-World/README.md

 # Hello-World
+hello human kind

-Hello human kind Iam from earth and I like pizzas
+Iam from earth and I like pizzas
 I have just had a coffee with my niehbored on the moon and it was far superior to earth coffee